Do charged pions condense in a magnetic field with rotation?: condensates

 \subsection{Charged-pion condensate}

 To calculate $V_\eff^{(2)}$, we make the following ansatz for the two-pion function:

 where the integral path is along the geodesic between $x$ and $x'$, and $\tilde\pi^+(x')\tilde\pi^-(x)$ is gauge invariant.
 In other words, the gauge dependent part of the correlator is assumed to be extracted only as the Wilson line.
+Note that although the geodesic is the most natural choice, other integral path is also possible, as in~\cite{Cao:2019ctl}, which results in different conclusions from ours.
+See the Appendix~\ref{app:another} for comparison of two different choices.
 We emphasize that a similar ansatz is also employed to construct the gauge invariant two-point observables in the context of the usual electric superconductivity~\cite{Frohlich:1981yi,Bricmont:1983pq}.
 To proceed, we further suppose $\tilde\pi^+$ and $\tilde\pi^-$ to be constant spatially and temporally.
 Then the second order term of the thermodynamic potential is written as

 where $C^{(2)}$ is evaluated with the quark propagator.
 It is important to note that $C^{(2)}$ is gauge independent since the Schwinger phases in the quark propagators compensate the Wilson line in Eq.~\eqref{eq:ansatz} exactly.